If you’re not already teaching lessons online, many of us will be this week following Spring Break.

 A diffuser is a safe and easy way to keep your space feeling fresh and your mind clear.

-A few oils I would go for at this time include Thieves, Raven, Stress Away, Clarify, and Peppermint.
-(They’re Young Living brand but I’m not an affiliate in anyway, it’s just what I use.)
+A few oils I would go for now include Thieves, Raven, Stress Away, Clarify, and Peppermint.
+(They’re a Young Living brand, but I’m not an affiliate in any way; it’s just what I use.)

 NOW Essential Oils, Faux Wood Diffuser